crispinprojects/talkcalendar/README.md

 ### Backup Restore Events Database

 A first attempt of a backup and restore system has been implemented in case the Sqlite events database becomes corrupted (e.g. by using another external program to open it or by attempting to vacuum it).
 You should backup your events by using the export to CSV file menu item which will create an events.csv file in the working directory (keep this safe and make another copy if necessary).
 If you then corrupt your database, you can clear all events from the Sqlite database and then use the import from  CSV restore option.
-If you completely corrupt your Sqlite database called calendar.db then rename it and restart Talk Calendar which will create a new empty database and restore into this.
+If you completely corrupt your Sqlite database called calendar.db then rename it and restart Talking Calendar which will create a new empty database and restore into this.

-I have not tested what will happen if you attempt to vacuum your database externally and then restart Talk Calendar with this.
+I have not tested what will happen if you attempt to vacuum your database externally and then restart Talking Calendar with this.

 ## Build From Source

-The C source code for the Talk Calendar project is provided in the src directory.
+The C source code for the Talking Calendar project is provided in the src directory.
+The code base has been completely re-written and so is not compatible with earlier versions.

-[Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Talk Calendar C code.
+[Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Talking Calendar C code.
 Geany is lightweight and has an integrated terminal for building the application.

 You need the GTK4 development libraries and the gcc compiler.
 The code has been compiled using GTK 4.6.9 amd64 (Ubuntu 22.04).
 To determine which version of GTK4 is running on a Linux system use the following terminal command.